David Sarnoff: RCA

 Unlike many who were involved with early radio communications, who often viewed radio as point-to-point, Sarnoff saw the potential of radio as point-to-mass.
 One person (the broadcaster) could speak to many (the listeners).

 When Owen D. Young of General Electric arranged the purchase of American Marconi and reorganized it as the Radio Corporation of America, a radio patent monopoly, Sarnoff realized his dream and revived his proposal in a lengthy memo on the company's business and prospects.
-His superiors again ignored him but he contributed to the rising postwar radio boom by helping arrange for the broadcast of a heavyweight boxing match between Jack Dempsey and Georges Carpentier in July, 1921.
+Although his superiors again ignored him, he contributed to the rising postwar radio boom by helping arrange for the broadcast of a heavyweight boxing match between Jack Dempsey and Georges Carpentier in July 1921.
 Up to 300,000 people listened to the broadcast of the fight, and demand for home radio equipment bloomed that winter.
 By the spring of 1922, Sarnoff's prediction of popular demand for radio broadcasting had come to pass and over the next few years, he gained much stature and influence.

 In 1925, RCA purchased its first radio station (WEAF, New York) and launched the National Broadcasting Company (NBC), the first radio network in America.
 Four years later, Sarnoff became president of RCA.
 NBC had by that time split into two networks, the Red and the Blue.
 The Blue Network eventually became ABC Radio.
 Sarnoff is often inaccurately referred to as the founder of both RCA and NBC, but he was in fact founder of only NBC.

 Sarnoff was instrumental in building and establishing the AM broadcasting radio business that became the preeminent public radio standard for the majority of the 20th century.

+RCA Stock price manipulation

+Via the Pecora Commission, congressional investigations revealed that when Sarnoff was in charge of the RCA, he participated in pool operations (market manipulation) of RCA stock.
+In one noted instance, Sarnoff used his housewife as a proxy in order to try and hide his involvement in the operations, which were considered highly unethical even at the time.
+Using Sarnoff’s large sums of money, and that of other leading executives of the era, the pool started to artificially inflate the price of RCA stock on March 12, 1929 and concluded operations seven calendar days later.
+This short market manipulation netted the pool a gross profit of $5,563,198.48 ($105,198,447.02 in May 2025).
+Sarnoff’s actions, and similar ones of other leading executives at the time, led to public and congressional outcry and stricter securities-related regulations.